recrush/recrush/README.md

 # recrush

-(WIP) The Next-Generation Intelligent Caching Solution.
-Insight into your data flow, beyond mere collaboration.
+(WIP) The Next-Generation Intelligent Storage Solution: Gain insight into your data flow.

 ## Architecture